ddasutein/GeofenceAppOSS/README.md

 If you don't want to build the app from source, but want to test it on your own device.
 Go to `Releases` then select the latest version and download the `GeofenceOSS.apk` file.
 Be sure that you allow third-party sources on your device.

+**Repository Branches**

+This current repository contains two branches.
+The `master` branch is the Java version of this app and the `geofenceoss-kotlin` branch is the Kotlin version of this app.
+If you prefer to work with the Kotlin language, you may switch to that branch.
+Likewise for the Java version, select the `master` branch.

+I haven't done much work on the Kotlin branch, apart from converting it within Android Studio and making some minor adjustments.
+As such, there may be bugs or crashes that do occur on the Kotlin build that may not exist on the Java build.
+This is also my first time using Kotlin and I'll be using this branch to study the language.

 ## MIT License

 MIT License